raspberrypilearning/anime-expressions/en/step_4.md

 --- task ---

-**Test:** Look at your webpage and make sure the 'Facial expressions' text is centered.
+**Test:** Look at your webpage and make sure the 'Facial expressions' text is centred.

 **Debug:** Check the spelling of the word `center`.
 HTML uses American English spelling.